Buytition/pub_docs/TUTORIALS.md

     * [reply directly](#step-3-how-to-use-proxy-email) from your personal email account
     * each inbound/outbound message is tagged with price record link so you can easily trace it back to its original intent.

 # Beat Your Deal

-Our **Beat Your Deal** Service is offered to you without any upfront obligations.
-This service will help if you already received a best deal (with all factors considered, including price and distance) but want to check whether a better one exists.
+Our **Beat Your Deal** Service is offered to you as part of **Buyer Broker Package** that you purchase, for example, [this package for 2020 Ford Expedition Max XLT](https://savenowclub.com/projects/2441/price-offer-for-2020-ford-expedition-max-xlt#t326).
+Usually the package is linked to a real product listing priced lower than the best deal you received from your local dealers.
+The package includes two parts:

+* Private information of the linked [price record](#what-is-price-record), for example: original listing URL, details of vehicle and dealer information.
+This part gives you a **real-life price point that beats your current best deal**.
+However, the deal may be too far away from your location or may have hidden strings that do not guarantee the advertised price, these issues are addressed by another part of the package: Beat Your Deal service.
+* Our **Beat Your Deal** service actually does the negotiation work on behalf of you to help you secure a ready-to-close deal that beats your best deal in your designated distance range of local dealers.
+After this part completes, you will have a **realistic ready-to-buy deal in your acceptable distance range that beats your current best deal**.

 Here are the steps:

-* [Creating a Project](https://savenowclub.com/projects/show-form/start-project) or find a similar buying project
+* If you have not done so, register an account and verify your email address.
+* Purchase the Buyer Broker Package for a certain price record.
-* Tell us your best deal by Add a Listing to the project.
+* Click `Replicate This Deal` button of the purchased price record to create a Buying Project and tell us your best deal by Add a Listing to the project.
+* We will communicate with you to make sure that you and us are on same page regarding your desired criteria for your target best deal.
-* As soon as the listing is added, we will conduct research to beat that deal you have got.
+* After we understand your target best deal criteria, we will conduct research to beat your current best deal.
 * If we indeed found a better one that beats yours, we will present that better one to you.
-Until now, you do not have any obligation to us.
 * If our effort does help you save from your previously received deal, you win and we win.
 After the saving is realized, we would like to be rewarded with 20% of the realized savings from your previous deal.

 # Price Record Marketplace